 Where violence is a concern

-While Australian research suggests that few index patients report physical or verbal abuse as a result of notifying contacts, where these are possible, alternative strategies to consider include provider referral, health department or specialist contact tracing services.
+While Australian research suggests that few index patients report abuse (physical, psychological or emotional) as a result of notifying contacts, where these are possible, alternative strategies to consider include provider referral contact tracing services, health department contact tracing services or specialist contact tracing services.
 Anonymous notification services are also available via web-based services.
-See Ways of Notifying Contacts
+See Ways of Notifying Contacts.

 Health Professional support and resources